MicrosoftDocs/bi-shared-docs/docs/analysis-services/what-s-new-in-sql-server-analysis-services.md

 ![Advanced mashup](../analysis-services/media/as-get-data-advanced.png)

-The modern Get Data experience and M mashup capabilities do not apply to existing tabular models upgraded from the 1200 compatibility level to 1400.
+The modern Get Data experience and M mashup capabilities don't apply to existing tabular models upgraded from the 1200 compatibility level to 1400.
 The new experience only applies to new models created at the 1400 compatibility level.

 ### Encoding hints